-An introduction to the Centre for Spatial, Environmental and Cultural Politics from the Director, Dr Nichola Khan.
+An introduction to the Centre for Spatial, Environmental and Cultural Politics from the Co-Directors, Professor Julie Doyle and Dr Nichola Khan.

 Global challenges – climate change, human migration, resource access or depletion, and the many social inequalities – require interdisciplinary research and productive, efficient knowledge exchange.
 In this way, we can work together to interrogate and address the complex interconnections between their spatial, environmental and cultural dimensions.
 The Centre for Spatial, Environmental and Cultural Politics (SECP) was created to give researchers from across the disciplines opportunities to combine their expertise and to develop relationships with global partners in order to face these challenges.